10 Blog

 Subscribe to ICS calendar in Google Calendar

-If someone sends you a calendar link (ICS or webcal URL), you can add it to Google Calendar without creating a new account.
-This guide shows you how to subscribe to external calendars in Google Calendar and when it makes sense.
+If someone sends you a calendar link (ICS or webcal URL), you can add it directly to Google Calendar.
+This guide covers how to subscribe and when it actually makes sense.

 What is an ICS/webcal URL?

-ICS (iCalendar) is a standard file format for calendar events.
-A webcal URL (or https:// URL) points to a calendar feed that your calendar app can read and display automatically.
+ICS (iCalendar) is a standard calendar format.
+A webcal URL (or https:// URL) is a calendar feed that your calendar app can subscribe to.

-• One-way — events flow from the source calendar to yours, not the other way.
-Changes in your calendar don’t go back to the source
+• One-way — events flow from source to your calendar only

-• Lightweight — minimal setup, no account linking or OAuth required.
-Just a URL
+• Simple — minimal setup, just a URL

-• No duplicate detection — if the same event exists in two different calendars, ICS subscriptions don’t prevent duplicates.
-You’ll see the event twice
+• No duplicate detection — if the same event exists in two calendars, you’ll see it twice

 Common sources of ICS URLs: